 Self-help is such an important skill to teach children constantly throughout their lives and often is the hardest for parents because we relinquish control.

-Consider all of these scenarios – going to sleep, toileting, weaning, sleeping (again because there is always a nasty dose of “regression”), going off to day care, going off to play with a new kid at the park, learning to use their lunchbox, going to school, going to their first school disco*, getting their license, leaving me. *Yes, the disco is happening for my oldest girl tomorrow night 🙁 and I’m sure getting a car license will be here well and truly before I am ready for it.
-The point I am trying to make though is that all of these events leave us with less certainty / control.
+Consider all of these scenarios – going to sleep, toileting, weaning, sleeping (again because there is always a nasty dose of “regression”), going off to day care, going off to play with a new kid at the park, learning to use their lunchbox, going to school, going to their first school disco, getting their license, leaving me.
+The point I am trying to make here is that all of these events leave us with less certainty / control.
 However, by giving our children time to learn self-help skills, we get something better – confidence (ours and theirs).

 5) Can you build your repertoire of food ideas?

 I know it seems a long way off, but imagine your child is 4.
 What does a family meal look like?
 Where do you want them to eat?
 What sort of skills do you want them to have?
 What food behaviours are desirable?
 What is not acceptable behaviour around food?
 What are you modelling?

 The things that come to mind now, are imporyant for grooming the direction you are going.
 For example, my aim in my family is for the kids to eat what we do, together as much as possible and to have the mealtime be a hub of conversation.
 Be it pizza, soup, salad, pasta, stir-fry or chocolate cake, I want them to be part of it all.
 So, I also had to find a range of recipes that suited us across so many stages.
 I wrote this post about how “witching hour friendly meals” had to be adjusted to suit our new family.
 I adjusted HOW I made the foods but not that I wanted my kids to be part of the meal with me.
 I had to get comfortable with my own cooking skills.
 I learnt some new recipes.
 I upped the ante on what was our usual family fare.